andrew/ultimate-awesome/README.md

 - [awesome-rgbd-datasets](https://github.com/alelopes/awesome-rgbd-datasets) - This repository contains information for the paper "A Survey on RGB-D Datasets" and is a collaborative initiative to update the datasets list faster.
 - [awesome-ai](https://github.com/cssmagic/awesome-ai) - 收集分享 AI 大型语言模型 (LLM)、AI 辅助编程、AI 绘画等领域的常用资料，探索生成式人工智能的应用与开发。.
 - [awesome-relay](https://github.com/expede/awesome-relay) - Awesome resources for Relay.
+- [Awesome-LLM-Reasoning-with-NeSy](https://github.com/LAMDA-NeSy/Awesome-LLM-Reasoning-with-NeSy) - ✨✨Latest Advances on Neuro-Symbolic Learning in the era of Large Language Models.
 - [awesome-web-dev-resources](https://github.com/mrmartineau/awesome-web-dev-resources) - 👌 My collection of go-to web development resources.
 - [awesome-autonomous-gpt](https://github.com/ScarletPan/awesome-autonomous-gpt) - A curated list of awesome projects and resources related to autonomous AI agents.
 - [awesome-keyword-spotting](https://github.com/zycv/awesome-keyword-spotting) - This repository is a curated list of awesome Speech Keyword Spotting (Wake-Up Word Detection).